 The NFL has recognized that their players are affected by concussions while the NHL is not quite there yet.
 This means that the settlement in the NFL Concussion Case is fairly clearer than what has come out for the NHL.
 NFL players received and still receive larger sums for their cases and the way things are handled is very different.

 NFL players received payments from the settlement while not getting salary when they are not playing.
 NHL players get put on the Injured Reserve which means they are still paid while out taking care of their concussion or other injuries.
 This also means that they have received a lot less in terms of settlements from the NHL.
 According to the data available, NHL players seem better covered in terms of injuries and salary during IR while NFL players receive less, leading to a logically larger settlement for NFL players.

-As concussions still do happen in hockey, if you believe you have a case and are looking to get a lawsuit loan, consult Delta Settlement Funding now.
+As concussions still do happen in hockey, if you believe you have a case and are looking to get a lawsuit loan, consult Rapid Lawsuit Funding now.

 What Does The Precedent Represent For All Hockey Players?

 In terms of what that means for other hockey players, may they be semi-pro or other, is that they need to check their contracts to see what is covered by their league and what is not as well as what their recourse is.
 In semi-professional leagues, contracts are very clear, but they still do not cover everything that can happen to players.
 This means that hiring a lawyer to take a look at said contract is a great idea when one is considering taking their league or organization to a court (some contracts have clauses indicating that all legal issues must be done through litigation).
 A lawyer can catch issues with the way a contract is written and can easily find ways to make the contract work for the injured player or even make it invalid and force the league or organization to go to court, in front of a judge.